Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## **Conclusion:**

 Hence we can say company should target the orange cluster (label = 1) and the red cluster (label = 4) in order to increase their sales and gnerate maximum revenue.

+## **Future Scope:**

+The model should be deployed as an end-to-end project consiting of a user friendly interface.

+**(NOTE: This generated data has already been used to train a supervised model.
+The trained model has been deployed using Streamlit.
+Deployed project has been provided in this repository.)**